You are eligible for Medicare Advantage plans in Virginia if you are enrolled in both Parts A and B of Original Medicare .

 If you are first eligible at age 65, your first opportunity to enroll in Original Medicare is during the seven-month Initial Enrollment Period that surrounds your 65th birthday.
 If you choose to enroll in both Parts A and B at that time, you can then — during the same period — switch to Medicare Advantage.

-If your Initial Enrollment Period has come and gone, you can enroll in a Medicare Advantage plan in Virginia whenever you are first enrolled in both Parts A and B. This is called an Initial Coverage Election Period (ICEP) The Initial Coverage Election Period is the period you have when you first enroll in Parts A and B of Original Medicare that allows you to switch to a Medicare Advantage plan..
+If your Initial Enrollment Period has come and gone, you can enroll in a Medicare Advantage plan in Virginia whenever you are first enrolled in both Parts A and B. This is called an Initial Coverage Election Period (ICEP) .
 If you consider switching to a Medicare Advantage plan when first eligible — whether it’s at age 65 or after — your ICEP is the three months before coverage from both Parts A and B is set to start for the first time.

 The majority of Medicare Advantage plans in Virginia include prescription drug coverage in the form of Part D.